zorbyte/TrackWeave/README.md

 Say we have tx1 with `Edge-Tail: foo` and `Edge-Head: bar` and tx2 was added after tx1 with `Edge-Tail: bar` and `Edge-Head: foo`.
 This situation would cause a cyclic deadlock, and such behaviour is only supported in branches although without the deadlocking behaviour.
-As such, unix time stamps are used to ensure that transactions that are added in the future do not match their `Edge-Head` to a older `Edge-Tail`.
+As such, unix time stamps sourced from the `Created-At` tag are employed to ensure that transactions that are added in the future do not match their `Edge-Head` to an older `Edge-Tail`.

 ## Todo List